MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 To view your app running in Office app for Android:

 1. Launch the Office app and sign in using your dev tenant account.
-If the Office app for Android was already running prior to sideloading your app in Teams, you'll need to restart it in order to see it among your installed apps.
+If the Office app for Android was already running prior to sideloading your app in Teams, you'll need to restart it to see it among your installed apps.
 1. Select the **Apps** icon.
 Your sideloaded app appears among installed apps.
 1. Select your app icon to launch your app in Office app for Android.